OTRF/Blog-Website/docs/_posts/2021-06-22-ossem_generation_xpath_queries.md

 **a) Identify sources of data**

 We would start by choosing event logs that have been collected in our network environment.
 After that, we would try to understand the context behind these events, and check if we have already documented them somewhere.
 Here is where data dictionaries are very useful because they can expedite the research process.
-As mentioned before, the OSSEM project has a [data dictionaries](https://github.com/OTRF/OSSEM-DD) component that you can use as a reference.
+As mentioned before, the OSSEM project has a [data dictionaries (DD)](https://github.com/OTRF/OSSEM-DD) component that you can use as a reference.
 For the purpose of this section, let's use event 4656 as an example.
-The image below, is the [YAML representation of the event](https://github.com/OTRF/OSSEM-DD/blob/main/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4656_v1.yml)) in the OSSEM DD project:
+The image below, is the [YAML representation of the data dictionary for this event](https://github.com/OTRF/OSSEM-DD/blob/main/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4656_v1.yml) in the OSSEM DD project:

 ```yaml
 title: 'Event ID 4656: A handle to an object was requested'